 How Food Sensitivity Testing Differs from Allergy and Celiac Disease Testing

 IgG accounts for 75 percent of the antibodies circulating in your blood.
-Antibodies are an important part of your body’s response to toxins because they recognize and bind to particular antigens, such as bacteria or viruses, and then helps to destroy those toxins.
+Antibodies are an important part of your body’s response to toxins because they recognize and bind to particular antigens, such as bacteria or viruses, and then help to destroy those toxins.

-It’s important to note that an IgG test is a test for a food sensitivity only – not a food allergy.
+It’s important to note that an IgG test is a test for food sensitivity only – not a food allergy.
 Unfortunately, the terms “food sensitivity” and “food allergy” are used interchangeably, adding to marketplace confusion.
 (IgE tests for allergies, not IgG.)

-On one side of the coin, you have researchers say that an IgG subclass, known as IgG4, (which stands forimmunoglobulin G4), is simply a marker of exposure to a particular food and possibly signifies a person’s tolerance – not intolerance – to that food.
+On one side of the coin, you have researchers say that an IgG subclass, known as IgG4 (which stands for immunoglobulin G4), is simply a marker of exposure to a particular food and possibly signifies a person’s tolerance – not intolerance – to that food.

-On the other side, a researcher found that IgG testing showed “promise,” netted “clinically meaningful results,” and could serve as a “useful as a guide for elimination diets.”
+On the other side, a researcher found that IgG testing showed “promise,” netted “clinically meaningful results,” and could serve as a “useful guide for elimination diets.”
 Another article published by an otolaryngologist found the majority of his patients experienced “substantial health improvements after an elimination of foods positive by IgG food allergy tests.”

-Here what this all means:
+Here is what this all means:

 One, it means that more research is needed to understand the accuracy of food sensitivity tests.
-Hopefully the science will catch up, but don’t be fooled.
-Just because the research isn’t there (yet), doesn’t mean food sensitivities are not real.
+Hopefully, the science will catch up, but don’t be fooled.
+Just because the research isn’t there (yet) doesn’t mean food sensitivities are not real.
 There are many diseases that we don’t know about (yet), and it doesn’t make them any less real, does it?

-Two, it means that food sensitivity tests should not be on the only diagnostic tool used to determine your food intolerances.
+Two, it means that food sensitivity tests should not be the only diagnostic tool used to determine your food intolerances.
 For example, you should use an elimination diet to complement/confirm your food sensitivity test findings.

-Additionally, testing for a gluten sensitivity, for example, can be complicated and may require additional and very specific testing not found in conventional food sensitivity tests.
+Additionally, testing for gluten sensitivity, for example, can be complicated and may require additional and very specific testing not found in conventional food sensitivity tests.
 (Read more about testing for gluten sensitivity in this article.)

 Remember, celiac disease is a completely different test.
-It is not a food sensitivity; rather, celiac disease is an autoimmune disease that impacts the body differently.
+It is not food sensitivity; rather, celiac disease is an autoimmune disease that impacts the body differently.
 Please read my article, How to Get Tested for Celiac Disease if you suspect you have celiac disease.

 Three, what we are seeing is that food sensitivity testing, at this point, is controversial.
 That is okay.
-Many medical and diagnostic procedures are controversial but still widely recommended and used among the medical community.
+Many medical and diagnostic procedures are controversial but still widely recommended and used in the medical community.

 One procedure that comes to mind is mammograms.
 Before you attack me, please know that I am mammogram neutral.
-I only say this to illustrate the point that there are differing viewpoints when it comes to understanding how to diagnose and test for disease in our bodies.
+I only say this to illustrate the point that there are differing viewpoints when it comes to understanding how to diagnose and test for diseases in our bodies.

 Limitations to Food Sensitivity Tests